Viatris Inc. (VTRS) Downgrade Issued by Wall Street Gurus

 VTRS’s Market Performance

-VTRS stocks went up by 11.36% for the week, with a monthly jump of 0.82% and a quarterly performance of -26.96%, while its annual performance rate touched -30.75%.
-The volatility ratio for the week stands at 4.75% while the volatility levels for the past 30 days are set at 3.76% for Viatris Inc..
-The simple moving average for the period of the last 20 days is 5.76% for VTRS stocks with a simple moving average of -15.40% for the last 200 days.
+VTRS stocks went up by 6.50% for the week, with a monthly jump of 10.80% and a quarterly performance of -19.78%, while its annual performance rate touched -22.93%.
+The volatility ratio for the week stands at 3.71% while the volatility levels for the past 30 days are set at 3.97% for Viatris Inc. The simple moving average for the period of the last 20 days is 11.27% for VTRS stocks with a simple moving average of -9.43% for the last 200 days.

 Analysts’ Opinion of VTRS